OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/immutable-infrastructure.md

 ## Application project

-For this demonstration, let's create a project called **Hello World** that will run a script echoing "Hello World" to each of our Tentacles. Â In practice, this would be the project that deploys your application to the Tentacles.
+For this demonstration, let's create a project called **Hello World** that will run a script echoing "Hello World" to each of our Tentacles.
+In practice, this would be the project that deploys your application to the Tentacles.

 1. Create a project called **Hello World**
 2. Add a script step that outputs "Hello World" on each Tentacle: